 Thesis

 Figma is a cloud-based design tool that offers collaborative features, facilitating real-time work on user interface designs.
 It provides a variety of tools for creating UI flows, wireframes, and interactive prototypes, with support for vector graphics and responsive design principles.
 Figma's cross-platform compatibility makes it accessible across different operating systems, including Windows, macOS, and Linux.
-As of March 2024, Figma’s customers include notable companies like Airbnb, Square, and Netflix.
+As of October 2025, Figma’s customers include notable companies like Airbnb, Microsoft, and Netflix.

 Weekly Newsletter